ytyulkinaxway/axway-open-docs/content/en/docs/apimanager_analytics/metrics_gw_config.md

 1. Expand the **Environment Configuration > External Connections > Database Connections** node in the Policy Studio tree.
 2. Right-click the **Default Database Connection** tree node, and select **Edit**.
 3. Configure the database connection to point to your metrics database.
-4. Verify that your database connection is configured correctly by clicking the **Test Connection** button on the **Configure Database Connection** dialog.
-This step requires network connectivity between the machine running Policy Studio and the database server.
+4. Ensure that Policy Studio can make a network connection to the database server, and click the **Test Connection** button on the **Configure Database Connection** dialog to verify that the connection to the database is configured successfully.
+This enables you to detect any configuration errors at design time instead at runtime.

 You can troubleshoot your database connection by viewing the contents of your server `.trc` file in the `INSTALL_DIR/apigateway/trace` directory.
 For more details, see [Configure API Gateway diagnostic trace](/docs/apim_administration/apigtw_admin/tracing/).